kylestew/Aether/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Add your layer renderer or improvement
-4. Include examples if applicable
+4. Include example JSON compositions
 5. Submit a pull request

-**Current Focus**: New renderers, effects, and core system improvements are especially welcome.
+**Current Focus**: New renderers, JSON composition features, and core system improvements are especially welcome.

 ---